Hit enter to search

 SEVIS Information Resources

-Visit the SEVIS homepage or Citizenship and Immigration Services (CIS) for more information.
+Visit the SEVIS homepage or US Citizenship and Immigration Services (USCIS) for more information.
 Also see the SEVIS/I-901 fee website and US Embassies website.

-International students are eligible to work on-campus 30 days before beginning classes, and may work off-campus after two semesters of full-time study using Curricular Practical Training (CPT) if available, Optional Practical Training (OPT), or Pre-completion Optional Practical Training.
+International students are eligible to work on-campus 30 days before beginning classes.
+They may also work off-campus after 1 year or two semesters of full-time study by using Curricular Practical Training (CPT) if available, Optional Practical Training (OPT), or Pre-completion Optional Practical Training.

 Students may also be approved for off-campus employment through Economic Hardship, provided they meet the eligibility requirements.